 Popular Employer Salaries for Certified Hemodialysis Technician

-Certified Hemodialysis Technicians will find the worst pay at Fresenius Medical Care Holdings, Inc., where the median salary crawls in at $31K.
-Furthermore, compensation is curbed at $38K, leaving little room for growth.
-Also sliding in at the lower end of the scale are Dialysis Clinics, Inc. ($31K), U.S. Renal Care, Inc. ($31K), and Fresenius Medical Care ($32K).
+Pay for Certified Hemodialysis Technicians is the lowest at Fresenius Medical Care Holdings, Inc., which has a median salary of $31K.
+In addition, there's little room to grow there, with salaries maxing out at $39K.
+Workers also receive paychecks lighter than average at Dialysis Clinics, Inc. ($31K), U.S. Renal Care, Inc. ($32K), and Fresenius Medical Care ($32K).

 Popular Skills for Certified Hemodialysis Technician

-Survey results show that Certified Hemodialysis Technicians use a fair number of skills.
+Certified Hemodialysis Technicians generally report applying a varied skill set to their work.
 Most notably, skills in Clinical Education, Preceptor, Acute Care, and patient care are correlated to pay that is above average, with boosts between 7 percent and 15 percent.
-Those familiar with Dialysis also tend to know Phlebotomy.
+It is often found that people who know Dialysis are also skilled in Phlebotomy.